 To achieve this ambition, we are focused on a few key areas where we believe we can have the greatest impact:

-In the U.S., we have partnered with local community organizations and the International Youth Foundation (IYF), which has over two decades of experience in youth development around the world, to offer a pre-employment work-readiness and soft skills training program.
-The program is designed to help young people develop the competencies employers look for in entry-level employees, such as self-awareness and management, communication skills, healthy relationship building and conflict management.
-In addition to being considered for job opportunities at Company-owned and participating franchised restaurants, graduates from the training have the chance to pursue opportunities with potential employers across a variety of industries, such as healthcare, supply chain logistics and IT.
+In the U.S., we have partnered with local community organizations and IYF, which has three decades of experience in youth development around the world, to offer a pre-employment work-readiness and soft skills training program.
+The program is designed to help young people develop the life skills and competencies employers look for in entry-level employees.
+In addition to being considered for job opportunities at Company-owned and participating franchised restaurants, graduates from the training have the chance to pursue opportunities with potential employers across a variety of industries.

 Supporting Community-Based Organizations